uadmin/uadmin/docs/_build/html/_sources/document_system/coverage.rst.txt

 In `Part 12`_, we will discuss about creating a custom Count function that checks the query and the UserID.

-In `Part 13`_, we will discuss about creating a custom AdminPage function that checks the query and the UserID.
+In `Part 13`_, we will talk about creating a custom AdminPage function that checks the query and the UserID.

 In `Part 14`_, we will discuss about displaying the permission status for each document records.

+In `Part 15`_, we will talk about schema form modifier based on the CreatedBy form filter that checks the admin status of the user and the CreatedBy is not an empty string.
+If the user is not an admin and the CreatedBy is an empty string, the CreatedBy field will set as Read Only that means it cannot be modified.

-In `Part 15`_, we will talk about schema list modifier based on the document list filter that checks the admin status of the user.
+In `Part 16`_, we will discuss about schema list modifier based on the document list filter that checks the admin status of the user.
 If it is not an admin, what are the models that user can access to.

-In `Part 16`_, we will discuss about customizing your dashboard and publishing your application for the world to see.
+In `Part 17`_, we will talk about customizing your dashboard and publishing your application for the world to see.

 .. _Part 1: https://uadmin.readthedocs.io/en/latest/document_system/tutorial/part1.html
 .. _Part 2: https://uadmin.readthedocs.io/en/latest/document_system/tutorial/part2.html